theodorton/capybara-rack_test-screenshot/README.md

 end
 ```

+## capybara-screenshot

+This gem is compatible with `capybara-screenshot`.
+You'll need to list `capybara-screenshot` before this gem in your Gemfile.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.